-The user-title is shown above the title and reflects any user editing of the title text or style.
+The user-title reflects any user editing of the title text or style.
 The title is the title originally generated by the procedure.
 Both of these are appropriate for presentation and localized to the user's language.
 For example, for a frequency table, title and user-title normally name the variable and c is simply "Frequencies".

 subtype is the same as the subType attribute in the table structure XML element that referred to this member.
-See Section D.1.6 [SPV Structure table Element], page 91, for details.
+See Section D.1.6 [SPV Structure table Element], page 93, for details.

 The corner-text, if present, is shown in the upper-left corner of the table, above the row headings and to the left of the column headings.
 It is usually absent.
-Corner text prevents row dimension labels from being displayed above the dimension's group and category labels (see show-row-labels-in-corner).
+When row dimension labels are displayed in the corner (see show-row-labels-in-corner), corner text is hidden.